DDELS/DDELS.github.io/README.md

 * **President, Alpha Achievers**
 	* Alpha Achievers is a club that gives back to the community and helps young men to hold a capable GPA, while learning what leadership is and being able to demonstrate it.
 		* Performed toubleshooting to raise money for a non-profit organization called Grass-Roots
-			* Grass-Roots help support people who are addicted to drugs or alcohol, people with low income, host a 24/7 suicidal hot line, etc...
+			* Grass-Roots help support people who are addicted to drugs or alcohol, people with low income, host a 24/7 suicidal hot line, etc.
 		* Revitalized a way to raise funds to help support the local floos that happen within our community
 		* Volunteer for soup kitchens and assisted with many 5K runs to help raise awareness for numerus different disorders and cancers

 ### Skills
-* Basic understanding and concept of programing
+* Basic understanding and concept of programming
 * Proficient Excel functions and Word function
 * Ability to adapt/learn quicky
 * Outgoing